 If your mate tells you about something terrific happening, you can reply with “Get-in!”

-“A cuppa” is UK slang for the stereotypical parched Brit’s favourite drink, a cup of tea.
+"A cuppa" is a British English slang word for the stereotypical parched Brit's favourite drink, a cup of tea.

 3. “Alright?”